Saturation-IO/saturation-js/VIBE.md

 First, read the Saturation SDK README to understand the library: https://raw.githubusercontent.com/Saturation-IO/saturation-js/refs/heads/main/README.md

-Then create a simple Next.js application in the CURRENT DIRECTORY (do NOT create a new folder) with:
+Then create a MINIMAL Next.js application in the CURRENT DIRECTORY (do NOT create a new folder) with:
 - Next.js 14+ with App Router
 - TypeScript
 - @saturation-api/js SDK for API calls (use the latest published version from npm)
 - Environment variables for secure API key storage
+- IMPORTANT: Keep the code as minimal as possible - this is a Hello World example

 When installing dependencies:
 - Check npm for the latest version of @saturation-api/js